nextest-rs/nextest/site/src/book/junit.md

 If `--profile ci` is selected on the command line, a JUnit report will be written out to `target/nextest/ci/junit.xml` within the workspace root.

 Some notes about the JUnit support:
-* There are several slightly different formats all called "JUnit" or "XUnit". cargo-nextest adheres to the [Jenkins XML format](https://llg.cubic.org/docs/junit/).
+* There are several slightly different formats all called "JUnit" or "XUnit".
+Nextest adheres to the [Jenkins XML format](https://llg.cubic.org/docs/junit/).
 * Every test binary forms a single `<testsuite>`.
 Every test forms a single `<testcase>`.
 * Standard output and standard error are included for failed and retried tests.
 (However, [invalid XML characters](https://en.wikipedia.org/wiki/Valid_characters_in_XML) are stripped out.)